owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

       deploy_task = deploy_op(model_uri=train_task.output)

-We don’t need to specify the order of the tasks explicitly.
-When you set input-output dependencies, the tasks will order themselves.
+You don’t need to specify the order of the steps explicitly.
+When you set input-output dependencies, the steps will order themselves.
 Convenient, right?!

-When looking at the training task, we see it differs from the others.
+When looking at the training step, it differs from the others.
 It requires additional configuration.
-We need to add some sensitive data using Kubernetes secrets and the rest using environment properties.
-Kubeflow Pipelines supports multiple ways to add secrets to the pipeline tasks and more information can be found `here <https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.extensions.html#module-kfp.aws>`_.
+You need to add some sensitive data using Kubernetes secrets and the rest using environment variables.
+Kubeflow Pipelines supports multiple ways to add secrets to the pipeline steps and for `more information <https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.extensions.html#module-kfp.aws>`_.

 Now, the coding part is completed.
-All that’s left is to see the results of our pipeline.
-Run the pipeline.py to generate wine-pipeline.yaml in the generated folder.
-We’ll then navigate to the Kubeflow Dashboard with our browser, create a new pipeline with our YAML file and – the moment of truth – run the pipeline.
+All that’s left is to see the results of your pipeline.
+Run ``pipeline.py`` to generate ``wine-pipeline.yaml`` in the generated folder.
+You then open the vSphere Enterprise Kubeflow Dashboard with your browser, create a new pipeline with your YAML file and – the moment of truth – run the pipeline.

 .. image:: ../_static/user-guide-kfp-mlflow-seldon-result.png
+    :align: center
+    :scale: 60%

 Check the Inference endpoint
 ----------------------------

-We want to be 100% sure it works – so let’s check if the inference endpoint is responding correctly.
+To be 100% sure it works – check if the inference endpoint is responding correctly.
 First, go to the Kubernetes cluster and port-forward or expose the newly created service.

 .. code-block:: shell

    # check pod's status
-   $ microk8s kubectl get po -n admin
+   $ kubectl get po -n admin
    NAME                                                           READY   STATUS      RESTARTS      AGE ml-pipeline-ui-artifact-5cfb68f5b7-97kjc                       2/2     Running     4 (47h ago)   2d
    ml-pipeline-visualizationserver-665bb6b8fc-f5nkm               2/2     Running     4 (47h ago)   2d